Psychological operations (United States): Vietnam

 Psychological operations were extensively used in Vietnam, with white propaganda under the United States Information Agency and Military Assistance Command Vietnam, and grey and black propaganda under the Central Intelligence Agency and the Studies and Observation Group.

 As early as August 1964, almost one year before the activation of the Joint U.S. Public Affairs Office (JUSPAO), General William Westmoreland told a CA and PSYOP conference that “psychological warfare and civic action are the very essence of the counterinsurgency campaign here in Vietnam…you cannot win this war by military means alone.”
 Westmoreland’s successor, Creighton Abrams, is known to have sent down guidelines to the 4th Psychological Operations Group that resulted in the drawing up of no fewer than 17 leaflets along those lines.
 In fact, the interest in PSYOP went all the way up to the Presidency; weekly reports from JUSPAO were sent to the White House, as well as to the Pentagon and the Ambassador in Saigon.
 In sum, it is a myth that the United States, stubbornly fixated on a World War II-style conventional war, was unaware of the "other war."

-The first official American Vietnam PsyOp unit was the 24th Detachment, sent from Fort Bragg to II Corps in September of 1965.
+The first official American Vietnam PSYOP unit was the 24th Detachment, sent from Fort Bragg to II Corps in September 1965.
 Later that year, the 24th Detachment became the 245th Company, based at Nha Trang in II Corps.
-In February of 1966, the 245th Company became the II Corps unit belonging to the 6th PsyOp Battalion, which had just arrived from Fort Bragg.
-6th PsyOp Battalion was based in downtown Saigon, with subordinate companies of 244th in DaNang (I Corps), 245th in Nha Trang (II Corps), and 246th in Bien Hoa (III Corps).
-In late 1967, the 19th PsyOps Company was reassigned from the 3rd Special Forces Group at Fort Bragg to be a subordinate company based in the Mekong Delta (IV Corps) of the 6th Battalion.
-These companies were later enlarged to each become a battalion, and 6th PsyOp Battalion became the 4th PsyOp Group, the headquarters unit in Saigon for the four companies, now battalions.
+In February 1966, the 245th Company became the II Corps unit belonging to the 6th PSYOP Battalion, which had just arrived from Fort Bragg.
+6th PSYOP Battalion was based in downtown Saigon, with subordinate companies of 244th in DaNang (I Corps), 245th in Nha Trang (II Corps), and 246th in Bien Hoa (III Corps).
+In late 1967, the 19th PSYOP Company was reassigned from the 3rd Special Forces Group at Fort Bragg to be a subordinate company based in the Mekong Delta (IV Corps) of the 6th Battalion.
+These companies were later enlarged to each become a battalion, and 6th PSYOP Battalion became the 4th PSYOP Group, the headquarters unit in Saigon for the four companies, now battalions.

 During the Vietnam era, the organization of the 4th Psychological Operations Group was very different.
 The four battalions of the group were divided by geographic region rather than area of expertise as they are now.